sandialabs/Fugu/README.md

 For now, you can check:
 - This README.md
-- api.md
-- docs.md
+- The docs folder
-- Ipython notebooks and examples
+- The examples folder

 # Basic concepts